Shashank452/Shashank452/README.md

 ###

-<p align="left">I'm a Passionate frontend and data analytics from India, Currently looking for Internships and Entry-level Roles.</p>
+<p align="left">I'm a Passionate software developer from India, Currently looking for Internships and Entry-level Roles.</p>

 ###